PriyeshPandey2000/whisper-stt/apps/whispering/README.md

 ## How is my data stored?

-Whispering stores as much data as possible locally on your device, including recordings and text transcriptions.
+NoteFlux stores as much data as possible locally on your device, including recordings and text transcriptions.
 This approach ensures maximum privacy and data security.
 Here's an overview of how data is handled:

 1. **Local Storage**: Voice recordings and transcriptions are stored in IndexedDB, which is used as blob storage and a place to store all of your data like text and transcriptions.